huijing/personal-website-v3/src/content/blog/2019-03-28-css-variables-for-fun-and-no-profit.md

 </div>
 ```

 Class name and ID are `nonsense` because that's exactly what this idea is.
 Nonsense.
 But loads of fun, and that's all that matters.
-There would definitely be some Javascript involved, and what I like to do is make sure my Javascript-related CSS classes are only used for that purpose.
+There would definitely be some JavaScript involved, and what I like to do is make sure my JavaScript-related CSS classes are only used for that purpose.
 For me, I choose to prefix them with a `js`.

 ### CSS-y bits